 Abstract: Myocardial fibrosis is a major pathologic disorder associated with a multitude of cardiovascular diseases (CVD).
 The pathogenesis is complex and encompasses multiple molecular pathways.
 Integration of fibrosis-associated genes into the global MetaCore network of protein-protein interactions (PPI) offers opportunities to identify PPI with functional and therapeutic significance.
-Here, we report the generation of a fibrosis-focused PPI network and identification of fibroblast-specific arbitrators driving reparative and reactive myocardial fibrosis.
-In TGF- β -mediated fibroblast activation, developed network analysis predicts new regulatory mechanisms for fibrosis-associated genes.
+Here, we report the generation of a fibrosis-focused PPI network and identification of fibroblast-specific PPI driving reparative and reactive myocardial fibrosis.
+In TGFb-mediated fibroblast activation, PPI hubs predict new regulatory mechanisms for fibrosis-associated genes.
 We introduce an efficient Erdös barrage approach to suppress activation of a number of fibrosis-associated nodes in order to reverse fibrotic cascades.
-In the network model each protein node is characterized by an Ising up or down spin corresponding to activated or repairing state acting on other nodes being initially in a neutral state.
-An asynchronous Monte Carlo process describes fibrosis progression determined by a dominant action of linked proteins.
-Our results suggest that the constructed Ising Network Fibrosis Interaction model offers network insights into fibrosis mechanisms and can complement future experimental efforts to counteract cardiac fibrosis.
+Our results suggest that PPI prediction model can offer network insights into fibrosis mechanisms and can complement future experimental efforts to counteract cardiac fibrosis.

-Keywords: fibrosis; Markov chains; Ising spin; Monte Carlo method; opinion formation; directed networks; protein-protein interactions
+Keywords: fibrosis; Markov chains; Ising spin, Monte Carlo method, opinion formation, directed networks; protein-protein interactions